hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 ![Text Elements](assets/bot-builder-chat-elements/chat-elements-text-responses.gif)

 ## ***Quick Replies***
 The second type of chat elements we will look are `Quick Replies`.
-Quick Replies provide a way to present buttons to the user.The users can tap these buttons to send a message to the bot.
+Quick Replies provide a way to present buttons to the user.
+The users can tap these buttons to send a message to the bot.

 ![Quick Reply Preview](assets/bot-builder-chat-elements/chat-elements-quick-reply-preview.png)

-Once the users tap on these buttons they automatically disappear and a text message automatically gets sent by the user.
+Once the users tap on these buttons they automatically disappear and a text message gets sent by the user.

 There are two ways to use Quick Replies: